Returning to school for the new term might mean you’re feeling a bit nervous – but you’re not alone.

 - If you would like to wear a face mask you should be allowed to do so.

-Will I need to be tested for coronavirus?
+Will I need to be tested for coronavirus when I return to school?

-To reduce the risk of spreading coronavirus at your school, you may be asked to do a coronavirus test at home.
+To reduce the risk of spreading coronavirus at your school, you may be asked to do a lateral flow test at home.
+This advice remains the same.
 However, it is completely voluntary.
 This means you cannot be forced to take a coronavirus test.

 Even if you choose not to do the test, you should still be allowed to go to school.